eddie-sc-zhu/car-free-city/README.md

   person-level car access is set higher (62%) since commuters skew toward access.
-* **Behavioral anchors**: ~$15/hr mean value of time, ~20% baseline transit share of daily travelers, 25% farebox recovery target, 0.75 target load factor.
+* **Behavioral anchors**: ~$15/hr mean value of time, ~20% baseline transit share of daily travelers, 25% farebox recovery target, 0.75 target load factor. divestment dynamics under the ban, income-stratified fare policy, Metro/Light Rail interaction.

-## Limitations & extensions

-* One aggregate "system-average" bus network -- no route-level assignment or GTFS geometry; frequency is a single scalar the operator adjusts monthly.
-* The car ban is binary (downtown workers lose the car option); park-and-ride at the zone edge, carpooling, and ride-hail substitution are folded into "other".
-* Employer adoption parameters (hazard, peer gain) are plausible-by-construction, not econometrically estimated -- the sweep is the honest way to read them.
-* Calibration targets pre-COVID 2019; validating against 2020–2022 requires an exogenous demand shock the model deliberately does not include.
-The divergence monitor is the tool for deciding when recalibration is due.
-* Natural extensions: multi-route network with transfer assignment, car-ownership divestment dynamics under the ban, income-stratified fare policy, Metro/Light Rail interaction.